nettolicious/ef-reference/README.md

-# Reference Entity Framework with Scaffolding
+# Reference .NET Core Entity Framework 3.1 with Scaffolding

 ## Features
 * Scaffold DbContext and entities from command line with powershell script